Bunyip: Characteristics

 The bunyips presumably seen by witnesses, according to their descriptions, most commonly fit one of two categories: 60% of sightings resemble seals or swimming dogs, and 20% of sightings are of long-necked creatures with small heads; the remaining descriptions are ambiguous beyond categorisation.
 The seal-dog variety is most often described as being between 4 and 6 feet long with a shaggy black or brown coat.
 According to reports, these bunyips have round heads resembling a bulldog, prominent ears, no tail, and whiskers like a seal or otter.
 The long-necked variety is allegedly between 5 and 15 feet long, and is said to have black or brown fur, large ears, small tusks, a head like a horse or emu, an elongated, maned neck about three feet long and with many folds of skin, and a horse-like tail.
-The bunyip has been described by natives as amphibious, nocturnal, and inhabiting lakes, rivers, and swamps.
+The bunyip has been described by natives as amphibious, nocturnal, reclusive, and inhabiting lakes, rivers, and swamps.
 Bunyips, according to Aboriginal mythology, can swim swiftly with fins or flippers, have a loud, roaring call, and feed on crayfish, though some legends portray them as bloodthirsty predators of humans, particularly women and children.
+As a result, Aboriginal People purposely avoided unfamiliar bodies of water lest there were bunyips lurking in the depths.
 Bunyip eggs are allegedly laid in platypus nests.

 The bunyip appears in Ngarrindjeri dreaming as a water spirit called the Mulyawonk, which would get anyone who took more than their fair share of fish from the waterways, or take children if they got too close to the water.
 The stories taught practical means of ensuring long-term survival for the Ngarrindjeri, embodying care for country and its people.